greyspectrum/opsec/README.md

 *As seen in "Wired"... definitely very serious software, for serious individuals, in exceptionally serious situations.*

-Journalists worldwide face unprecedented threats from advanced, persistent state actors, who are turning to advanced intrusion techniques to suppress adversarial journalism.
-Increasingly, we see that tools and techniques that were developed for international intelligence gathering are being turned against domestic dissidents and reporters.
+Journalists worldwide face unprecedented cyber threats from advanced, persistent cyber state actors, who are turning to sophisticated intrusion techniques to suppress adversarial journalism.
+Increasingly, we see that tools and techniques that were orginally developed for international intelligence gathering are now being turned against domestic dissidents and reporters.

 Unfortunately, it has become equally clear that journalists are unprepared to meet these new digital threats or adopt the tools and techniques they need to protect their sources and operate in hostile environments.